elkozmon/zoonavigator/docs/features.rst

 This is a brief summary of what you get:

 * ZNode operations
-    - move, copy & paste,
+    - move, copy & paste
-    - export & import,
+    - export & import
-    - mass delete,
+    - mass delete
     - regex search tool (currently limited to children nodes)
 * ZNode data editing
     - data validation, syntax highlighting and auto-formatting